TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Introduction to forward and inverse problems

-It is not clear if the nDNN inverse solution \eqnref{nDNN} provides an approximate solution to the original inverse problem \cref{eq:oLinear} in an interpretable sense.
-This is a disadvantage of purely data driven approaches for science and engineering problems.
+in an interpretable sense.
+This is a disadvantage of pure data-driven approaches.

-The data driven nature of DNN could be claimed as an advantage.
-However, DNN can be seen as an ``interpolation" method and thus can generalize well only for scenarios that have been seen in or are closed to the training data set $\LRc{\P,\Y}$.
-This implies a possible enormous amount of training data to learn the inverse of a highly nonlinear forward model \cref{eq:pointwiseObs}-\cref{eq:forward}.
-In practical sciences and engineering problems, this extensive data regime is unfortunately rarely the case due to the high cost of placing sensors or the difficulties in placing sensors in certain regions. {\em In order for a DNN to generalize well in insufficient/low data regimes, we argue, it should be equipped with information encoded in the forward model \cref{eq:pointwiseObs}-\cref{eq:forward} that is not covered in the data set. } In other words, it is natural to require DNN to be aware of the underlying mathematical models (or discretizations) in order for it to be a reliable and meaningful tool for sciences and engineering applications. {\em Such a physics encoding also supplies meaningful interpretations to DNN inverse solutions as we shall shown.} The question is how to inform DNN about the underlying models?
+The data-driven nature of DNN could be claimed as an advantage.
+However, DNN can be considered as an ``interpolation" method and thus can generalize well only for scenarios that have been seen in or are sufficiently close to the training data set $\LRc{\P,\Y}$.
+This implies a possible enormous amount of training data to learn the inverse of highly non-linear problems.
+In practical sciences and engineering problems, this extensive data regime is unfortunately rarely the case due to the high cost of placing sensors or the difficulties in placing sensors in certain regions. {\em In order for a DNN to generalize well in insufficient/low data regimes, it should be equipped with information encoded in the forward model \cref{eq:pointwiseObs}-\cref{eq:forward} that is not covered in the data set. } {\em Such a physics encoding also supplies meaningful interpretations to DNN inverse solutions as we shall show.} The question is how to inform DNN about the underlying models?
+In the following, we construct two {\em DNNs to learn the inverse of the PtO map $\F$ not only by information hidden in the training data but also by satisfying the forward equations exactly at the training points}.

-In the following, as an effort to train DNN to learn not only information hidden in the training data but also complementary information in the underlying models, we explore several model-trained DNN approaches to learning the inverse of the PtO map $\F$.
-Though the approaches are designed for general nonlinear problems, our focus here is on linear PtO maps as this provides insights into if learning the inverse map via model-constrained DNN is at all possible, and if model-constrained DNN solution is potentially interpretable.